mnvsk97/SM-Fridge/README.md

 Sai krishna M.N.V
 Raviteja R.

-Problem : Image classification and Detection.
+# Problem : Image classification and Detection.
-Introduction : Initially, we started out to solve the classification problem.
-We tried to classify images using features like colour,shape,texture etc. The results obtained after implementing  various image processing algorithms were not consistent.
+ Initially, when we started out to solve the classification problem, we tried to classify images using features like colour,shape,texture etc. The results obtained after implementing  various image processing algorithms were not consistent.
 And moreover the features we used to distinguish objects in a given image were not reliable.
 The main problem with the usage of conventional image processing techniques was that the number of features might vary and features used for classification might extract vary.
 After going through some research papers on image classification and tech articles, we came to know of the usage of neural networks in classifying images.
 We made use of a neural network framework called tensor flow, an open source project by google.
 Keeping in mind the huge community support available, tensor flow seemed to be the right platform to build out program.
 Tensor Flow's python API is powerful and easy to understand.
 We followed the official documentation and built an image classifier.
 To get started with tensor flow, tutorials are available at https://www.tensorflow.org/tutorials/  .
 Out of all the neural network architectures, Convolutional neural networks (CNNs for short) proved to be the best in industry when it comes to classification problems.
 To know more about how convolutional neural networks work, we have added some links in the end.
 A decent understanding of CNNs is necessary to proceed any further.
 Alex Krizhevsky was the first person to make use of CNNs in an image classification competition.
 He achieved ground-breaking results by using CNNs.
 Refer http://www.image-net.org/challenges/LSVRC/2017/index.php for more details about the above mentioned competition.
 We made use of Inception v3 model, a pre-trained model made open-source by google.
 This layer has been trained on about 1000 classes of images available at www.image-net.org/.
 Images required for training can be downloaded from this website.
 After training the inception model with our own set of images, the classifier seemed to give decent results.

 We will walk you through the installation and training process in the below sections.
 We assume that you are using a linux distribution.
+## Installation :

-Clone this repository :
+<br>Clone this repository : </br>
 ```
 $ git clone https://github.com/mnvsk97/SM-fridge.git
 ```